WPBP/WordPress-Plugin-Boilerplate-Powered/README.md

 [![Backers on Open Collective](https://opencollective.com/WordPress-Plugin-Boilerplate-Powered/backers/badge.svg)](#backers) [![Sponsors on Open Collective](https://opencollective.com/WordPress-Plugin-Boilerplate-Powered/sponsors/badge.svg)](#sponsors)

-**WordPress Plugin Boilerplate Powered** is a complete foundation for building your WordPress plugins.
+**WordPress Plugin Boilerplate Powered** is a complete foundation for building your WordPress plugins following PSR-4 standard.
 The project history is part of the [Wiki](https://wpbp.github.io/wiki.html) that include also the workflow and how it is organized.

 Every experienced WordPress developers use always the same libraries (or snippets) but at same time follow best practices.